 - Heliport Landing/Takeoff Area.
 Any structure would have an adverse effect if it would exceed any of the heliport imaginary surfaces.
 Although helicopter approach-departure paths may curve, the length of the approach-departure surface remains fixed.

-- AGRICULTURAL AND INSPECTION AIRCRAFT OPERATIONS - Rules that apply to agricultural dispensing operations, as prescribed in Part 137, allow deviation from Part 91 altitude restrictions.
+- AGRICULTURAL AND INSPECTION AIRCRAFT OPERATIONS - Visual flight rules that apply to agricultural dispensing operations, as prescribed in Part 137, allow deviation from Part 91 altitude restrictions.
 It is the pilot's responsibility to avoid obstacles because the agricultural operations must be conducted without creating a hazard to persons or property on the surface.
-Similar operations include pipeline, power line, and military low-level route inspections.
+Similar operations include pipeline, power line, military low-level route inspections, and other types of low altitude flight operations in accordance with a Flight Standards waiver.
 Consequently, these operations are not considered in reaching a determination of substantial adverse effect.

 - OPERATIONS UNDER WAIVER OR EXEMPTION TO CFR - Waivers and/or exemptions to CFR operating rules include provisions to ensure achievement of a level of safety equivalent to that which would be present when complying with the regulation waived or exempted.
 Additionally, waivers and exemptions do not relieve pilots of their responsibility to conduct operations without creating a hazard to persons and property on the surface.
 Accordingly, a determination of hazard to air navigation must not be based upon a structure's effect on aeronautical operations conducted under a waiver or exemption to CFR operating rules.